 I was first introduced to these clusters a few years ago on Christmas Eve while visiting my in-laws.
 We were watching a movie and there was a container of them sitting on the coffee table.
 I wasn’t particularly drawn to the plastic tub full of clusters with its non-festive purple plastic lid and label.
 Tasting them completely changed my opinion – after I had eaten a couple, I was hooked for life.

 The chocolate is smooth and rich.
 Basically they’re like Turtles made from superior quality ingredients, which is why they taste like a better version.
 Plus the ratio of chocolate to caramel to macadamia nuts is perfect; these clusters are more rich and smooth than sweet; they’re certainly not overly sweet.
-Anyway, these clusters are addictive and it’s very hard to eat just one.
-Every time I buy a tub, the chocolates taste fresh, and they also seem to stay fresh.
+They are quite salty tasting but in a good way!